-This course is the first half of the first-year general chemistry sequence for chemistry and non-chemistry majors, and so one major objective of the course is to provide you with a firm foundation on basic chemical principles that you will meet and use in higher level chemistry classes.
+This course is the first half of the first-year general chemistry sequence for chemistry and non-chemistry majors, and so one major objective of the course is to provide you with a firm the foundation on basic chemical principles that you will revisit and use in higher level chemistry classes.
 These concepts will help you understand advanced topics in chemistry and how basic chemical principles control structure, function, and application of molecules and compounds in chemistry.
-We will also investigate the scope and limitations of our understanding of these fundamental concepts.
-But the major objective of the course is to build your understanding of matter - its atomic and molecular representation, molecular structure, reaction and interaction, energy, and function.
+We will also investigate the scope and limitations of our understanding of these fundamental concepts as well during the course.
+But the major focus of the course is to build your understanding of the nature of matter - its elemental composition, atomic and molecular units, atomic and molecular representation, molecular structure and functions, reaction types and interactions, the energy involved in reactions, and the many applications of matter based on its nature, structure and composition.